A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: Rendering XAI explanations through a template system for natural language explanations (TS4NLE)

 \textbf{Explanation Feedback}: is the part of the message that informs the user about the not compliant behaviour, hereafter called ``violation'', with the goal that has been set up.
 Feedback is generated considering data included in the explanation graph starting from the violation object: the food entity of the violation will represent the object of the feedback, whereas the level of violation (e.g., deviation between food quantity expected and that actually taken by the user) is used to represent the severity of the incorrect behavior.
 The intention of the violation represents the fact that the user has consumed too much or not enough amount of a food entity.
 Feedback contains also information about the kind of meal (breakfast, lunch, dinner or snack) to inform the user about the time span in which the violation was committed.
 From a linguistic point of view, choices in the feedback type are related to the verb and its tense: e.g., beverages imply use of the verb \textit{to drink} while for solid food we use \textit{to eat}.
 To increase the variety of the message, verbs \textit{to consume} and \textit{to intake} are also used.
 Past simple tense is used when violation is related to a specific moment (e.g. \textit{You drank a lot of fruit juice for lunch}), while present continuous is used when the violation is related to a period of time of more days and the period is not yet ended (e.g., \textit{You are drinking a lot of fruit juice this week}).

-\textbf{ Explanation Argument}: it is the part of the message informing users about possible consequences of a behavior.
-For example, in the case of diet recommendations, the \textit{Argument} consists of two parts: (i) information about nutrients contained in the food intake that caused the violation and (ii) information about consequences that nutrients have on human body and health.
-Consequences imply the positive or negative aspects of nutrients.